 Oh, and a pro tip: bring a business card to save your seat before heading off to find your meal.
 A simple yet effective solution that everyone seems to respect.

 While in the Western world, singing is mostly reserved for the shower and long car journeys – in Asia, and Singapore, karaoke is practically a national past-time.
-There are some key differences however with karaoke in Singapore often taking place in sound-proof rooms with just close friends or co-workers rather than in a large bar filled with strangers – and the song selections are much, much more extensive with well over 30,000 songs at most places we tried.
+There are some key differences, however, with karaoke in Singapore often taking place in sound-proof rooms with just close friends or co-workers rather than in a large bar filled with strangers – and the song selections are much, much more extensive with well over 30,000 songs at most places we tried.

 Some of our preferred, non-sleazy, locations for karaoke in Singapore are the oh-so-Instagrammable K.Star, a favorite with local millennials, and Cash Studio Family Karaoke Box with its traditional disco aesthetics.
-One of the most affordable options is Party World KTV, which while not as cool – is one of the oldest players in town and somewhere we feel in love with in Taipei.
+One of the most affordable options is Party World KTV, which, while not as cool – is one of the oldest players in town and somewhere we feel in love within Taipei.

 You could also get your fix at one of the mini KTV concepts now entering Singapore, – small, soundproof, and air-conditioned booth placed near MTR station or shopping malls.
 But this was a step too far for us!